Snowstorm timing, totals; Pinpoint Weather Alert Day

 - Saturday 9-10 a.m.: Snow tapers off

-The wildcard for Denver and the I-25 corridor is the melt factor.
+The wild card for Denver and the Interstate 25 corridor is the melt factor.
 How much of this snow melts?
 Tomer said he thinks a lot of it does, which will cut down on snow totals.

 Forecast grand totals: